Today I went snap hunting.

 When I basted the second wool patch, I began by stitching along the wash-out line, and ended by going across it with huge stitches.

-On the inside, I basted the silk squares with two corner on the wash-out lines and two lined up with the pocket stitching.
+On the inside, I basted the silk squares with two corners on the wash-out lines and two lined up with the pocket stitching.
 Again, I made small stitches close to the edge.

 There was one needle of white Medici in the "Wool Jersey" box, left over from the darning.
 When that was gone, I broke five or six more off the skein of Medici, but have not yet used up the one I threaded into the needle.
 I wound the others into skeins and put them into the pill pouch where I found the threaded needle.